rodmoioliveira/football-graphs/readme.md

 # :dart: About this project

-This is a personal project to study soccer passing networks and investigate data visualizations on graphs.
+Football Passing Networks is an interactive web application to explore data visualizations on soccer passing networks.

 # :globe_with_meridians: Website